 The l’il trailer after the comma, ‘Even When The Pace Is Up’ is optional but in this case, intentional.
 It’s one thing to make time when you’ve got nuff free time and another when the pace is up.
 And so – the 6 additional words for context.

 Here’s another, more concise and self-explanatory title: “Tending To Your Wellness While Taking Care Of Business.”
 Your wellness habits may look different from mine or another’s readers, but we all (hopefully) have a common understanding of what wellness is or at least, implies.

-The title you assign is a key factor that inspires or detracts readers from clicking and reading your content.
+The title you assign is important because that inspires or detracts readers from clicking and reading your content.
+The feature photo too.
 Take time to come up with a memorable (and suitable) title without overwhelming yourself or subconsciously sabotaging the publishing process.
 It matters, but it isn’t rocket science.

 It may come to you at the very end of writing the post, or you may lead with the title already set as a guideline.
 Even if you decided on a title before writing the actual post (in your notes of blog post ideas), review what you wrote to assess if the title still fits.

 There’s nothing ‘set in stone’ saying you can’t tweak that title at some point (better earlier than later) but for tracking and consistency in promotion purposes, decide on the most appropriate easy-to-read title that appeals to your readers.